 Using existing data and customer profiles, you can create a model designed to run through transactional data and pick out any customers whose buying patterns align with past sliders.
 With such a model in place, you’ll be able to efficiently (and accurately) determine who is at risk of sliding and respond appropriately.
 A slider model can also be designed to sift out the high value sliders from the low value ones, as it makes more sense to gear marketing resources towards your high spend customers who look like they might churn.

 Once you’ve identified this group, the biggest challenge is over - now it’s time for marketing to do what they do best.
 Depending on the nature of your retail organisation, this might come in the form of a discount, added loyalty programme benefits or some other method of offering value - with comprehensive customer segmentation and a solid campaign platform, bringing your sliders back into the fold should be a smooth ride.

 At Datamine, we’ve done many analytical modelling projects to prevent sliding and churn, including one for a large NZ retailer looking to retain and grow the spend of their loyalty programme customers.
 In order to do this, we built a model using two years of data to conceptualise customer behaviour and provide a framework for what qualifies (and doesn’t qualify) as a slider.
 Out of the nearly 300k population analysed, around 35k customers were classified as sliders based on our definition, many of which were taken into consideration when building the model.
 Since implementation, the model has provided some great insight on slider behaviour, offering the retailer the ability to target these loyalty programme customers before their spend declines or stops altogether.

-To read more about slider modelling and ways to solve customer churn, check out the free Datamine Guide to Customer Churn below.
+To read more about slider modelling and ways to solve customer churn, check out the free Datamine Guide to Customer Retention below.

 ABOUT THE AUTHOR: MATT WILKINS